kharysharpe/laravel-json-api-resource/README.md

 If you discover any security related issues, please email kharysharpe@gmail.com instead of using the issue tracker.

+### TODO

+- Add credits and/or references
+- Look at using https://github.com/spatie/laravel-json-api-paginate to fix pagination

 ## Credits

 - [Khary Sharpe](https://github.com/kharysharpe)